jvjvjv/btoatob/README.md

 ```
 ## Changelog

+### 1.2.0

+On a suggestion from a coworker, I added a "Copy" button to copy an output to the clipboard.

 ### 1.1.3

 Switched to a Webpack-based build/development architecture, which has the `<s>`benefit of creating larger build files and`</s>` will allow for future development in a different framework, if desired.
 I also gave the product a new title.